Bust-Henry/Vanilla-Plus/README.md

 Uses improved rendering system to improve ingame fps

 dependency mod for the iris shader mod.
 Client side optimization mod.

+### Chunky-1.3.92

+This mod is used to pregen chunks.
+If used properly this can improve the chunkloading immense.

+### spark-1.10.54-fabric

+This mod is a perfomance profiler.
+Its used to find sources of lag.

 ### boring zone (dependency mods)